 Have Questions About FMLA?
 Contact a Family Medical Leave Lawyer Los Angeles

 The unexpected happens all the time in life.
 You have the right to take care of family emergencies and other life contingencies that may pop up without losing your job.
 You have this right under the Family and Medical Leave Act (FMLA).
-This is a U.S. federal law passed in 1993.
-The FMLA allows employees to take time off work without pay for matters related to their family or their health.
+This is a U.S. federal law passed in 1993, which provides employees with an option to take time off work without pay for matters related to their family or their health.
 If your emergency falls within either of these categories, you are entitled to 12 weeks of leave.
 If the emergency involves a relative who is a service member, you are allowed up to 26 weeks of leave without pay.